-- CF 16.7.b The group-wide supervisor requires the Head of the IAIG to establish and maintain a group-wide claims management policy, as part of the group-wide ERM framework, that includes procedures for: - claims estimation and settlement; - feedback into the group-wide underwriting policy and reinsurance/risk transfer strategy; and - claims data reporting for group analysis. - CF 16.7.b.1 The group-wide claims management policy may establish procedures for: - delegations of authority for claims settlement; - criteria for accepting or rejecting claims; and - escalating claims. - CF 16.7.b.2 A group-wide claims management policy should allow insurance legal entities to establish individual claims management policies and procedures, adjusted to supervisory requirements and circumstances in their jurisdictions. - CF 16.7.b.3 Escalating claims may include information about sudden increases in claim activity, delays in settlements and increased rejections.
+- CF 16.7.b The group-wide supervisor requires the Head of the IAIG to establish and maintain a group-wide claims management policy, as part of the group-wide ERM framework, that includes procedures for: - claims estimation and settlement: - feedback into the group-wide underwriting policy and reinsurance/risk transfer strategy; and - · claims data reporting for group analysis. - CF 16.7.b.1 The group-wide claims management policy may establish procedures for: - delegations of authority for claims settlement; - · criteria for accepting or rejecting claims; and - · escalating claims. - CF 16.7.b.2 A group-wide claims management policy should allow insurance legal entities to establish individual claims management policies and procedures, adjusted to supervisory requirements and circumstances in their jurisdictions. - CF 16.7.b.3 Escalating claims may include information about sudden increases in claim activity, delays in settlements and increased rejections.

-Group-wide reinsurance and risk transfer strategy
+Group-wide strategy for reinsurance and other forms of risk transfer strategy

-- CF 16.7.c The group-wide supervisor requires the Head of the IAIG to establish and maintain a group-wide reinsurance and risk transfer strategy as part of the group-wide ERM framework that considers the following issues, as applicable: - the interaction with the group-wide risk and capital management strategies; - how the risk appetite is achieved, on both a gross limit and net retention basis; - the appetite for reinsurer credit risk, including approved security criteria for reinsurance transactions and aggregate exposure criteria to individual or related reinsurers; - the autonomy afforded to individual insurance legal entities to enter into "entity specific" reinsurance arrangements, and the management and the aggregation of these exposures in the group-wide context; - procedures for managing reinsurance recoverables, including required reporting from insurers; - intra-group reinsurance strategy and practice; - use of alternative risk transfer, including capital markets risk transfer products; and - effectiveness of risk transfer in adverse circumstances.
+CF 16.7.c The group-wide supervisor requires the Head of the IAIG to establish and maintain a group-wide strategy for reinsurance and other forms of risk transfer strategy as part of the group-wide ERM framework that considers the following issues, as applicable:

+- the interaction with the group-wide risk and capital management strategies; - how the risk appetite is achieved, on both a gross limit and net retention basis; - the appetite for reinsurer credit risk, including approved security criteria for reinsurance transactions and aggregate exposure criteria to individual or related reinsurers; - the autonomy afforded to individual insurance legal entities to enter into "entity specific" reinsurance arrangements, and the management and the aggregation of these exposures in the group-wide context; - procedures for managing reinsurance recoverables, including required reporting from insurers; - intra-group reinsurance strategy and practice; - use of alternative risk transfer, including capital markets risk transfer products; and - effectiveness of risk transfer in adverse circumstances. - CF 16.7.c.1 A strategy for other forms of risk transfer may include the use of capital markets risk transfer products (for example, insurance linked securities).
+Strategic considerations may include factors like the maturity of the capital markets offering such risk transfer products, regulatory approaches regarding the use of such risk transfer products, and overall mix of traditional reinsurance with other forms of risk transfer.